playcanvas/developer.playcanvas.com/content/tutorials/advanced/custom-shaders.md

 };
 ~~~

 The shader definition contains three sections.
 In `attributes` you must specify the variable names and the value of attributes that will be defined for each Vertex that your vertex shader is executed for.
-These values are later declared in your vertex shader as and `attribute`.
+These values are later declared in your vertex shader as an `attribute`.

 The Vertex Shader code is supplied as a string in the `vshader` property and the Fragment Shader is supplied as a string in the 'fshader' property.